Energy-efficient driving: Coasting or gliding

 An alternative to acceleration or braking is coasting, i.e. gliding along without propulsion.
 Coasting dissipates stored energy (kinetic energy and gravitational potential energy) against aerodynamic drag and rolling resistance which must always be overcome by the vehicle during travel.
 If coasting uphill, stored energy is also expended by grade resistance, but this energy is not dissipated since it becomes stored as gravitational potential energy which might be used later on.
 Using stored energy (via coasting) for these purposes is more efficient than dissipating it in friction braking.

 When coasting with the engine running and manual transmission in neutral, or clutch depressed, there will still be some fuel consumption due to the engine needing to maintain idle engine speed.

 Coasting with a vehicle not in gear is prohibited by law in most U.S. states, mostly if on downhill.
 An example is Maine Revised Statutes Title 29-A, Chapter 19, §2064 "An operator, when traveling on a downgrade, may not coast with the gears of the vehicle in neutral".
 Some regulations differ between commercial vehicles not to disengage the clutch for a downgrade, and passenger vehicles to set the transmission to neutral.
 These regulations point on how drivers operate a vehicle.
 Not using the engine on longer, precipitous downgrade roads, or excessively using the brake might cause a failure due to overheating brakes.

 Turning the engine off instead of idling does save fuel.
 Traffic lights are predictable, and it is often possible to anticipate when a light will turn green.
-A support is the Start-stop system, turning the engine off and on automatically during a stop.
+Some cars accomplish this with a start-stop system, turning the engine off and on automatically during a stop.
 Some traffic lights have timers on them, which assist the driver in using this tactic.

 Some hybrids must keep the engine running whenever the vehicle is in motion and the transmission engaged, although they still have an auto-stop feature which engages when the vehicle stops, avoiding waste.
 Maximizing use of auto-stop on these vehicles is critical because idling causes a severe drop in instantaneous fuel-mileage efficiency to zero miles per gallon, and this lowers the average (or accumulated) fuel-mileage efficiency.